 - Inspiring qualities as a role model for the community.

-- Nominees should reside or work principally within the local authority making the award.
+- Nominees should reside or work principally within the local government authority presenting the award.

 - Awards may be granted posthumously in recognition of recent achievements.

-- Groups of people or couples will not normally be eligible except when meeting the criteria for a community group.
+- Groups of people will not normally be eligible except when meeting the criteria for a community group.

-- A person may receive an award on more than one occasion in recognition of their particularly outstanding community contribution or involvement in an alternative initiative.
+- A person may receive an award more than once in recognition of outstanding continued community contribution or involvement in a different initiative.

-- Unsuccessful nominees may be nominated in future years.
+- Unsuccessful nominees/finalists may be nominated in future years.